xuankimtran/docs-1/pages/katalon-studio/docs/combine-multiple-data-sources.md

 This article shows you how to execute your automation test using predefined test data from multiple sources.

+> Requirements:
+> * An active Katalon Studio license.
+To learn more about activating licenses, you can refer to this document: [Activate Katalon license](https://docs.katalon.com/katalon-studio/docs/activate-license.html#activate-a-license-with-internet-access).

+## Expand the data binding section

-Go to your test suite, click **Show Data Binding** to expand the **Data Binding** section.
+To expand the **Data Binding** section, go to your test suite, click **Show Data Binding** .
 This feature help you bind the predefined test data files and manage variable binding with the Test Suite you want to run.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/combine-multiple-data-sources/1-databinding.png" width="70%" alt="Expand data binding section">